crate/activerecord-crate-adapter/README.md

 ## Special Data Types

 ### Array
-You can simply create Array columns by passing "array: true" when you create a migration.
+You can simply create Array columns by specifying t.array and passing array_type when you create a migration.
 You need at least the upcoming release 0.39 of Crate for this functionality.

     t.array :tags, array_type: :string